 Fortunately, a single bat can usually be dealt with quite easily.
 Stay calm and do not chase the bat.
 Keep pets and children away from the bat.
 It will NOT attack you or become tangled in your hair, although it may flutter by close to you.
 The best action is to open a window or door in the room containing the bat, close off the rest of the house, and block the space under the door with towels.
 Turn off of dim the lights as bright lights disorient bats.
 A flying bat will usually circle the room several times until it locates the open window and flies out.
 If it is nighttime, it is usually only a matter of a few minutes before the bat leaves the house.
 If it is daytime, the bat should leave within an hour after dark, as long as the weather conditions are appropriate (above 50 degrees F, no rain or high winds).

 If a bat has landed, it can be assisted out of a house in several ways.
 For a bat on a curtain or wall, place a jar, coffee can, or small box over the bat, carefully working the bat into the container, and then slip the lid on or cover the box quickly with a piece of cardboard.
 A bat on the floor can be covered with a towel, picked up within the towel, and then released outdoors.
-Another method is to put on leather work gloves and simply pick up the bat and release it outdoors.
-Do not use thin gloves and never pick up a bat with bare hands.
-No species of bat that occurs in Massachusetts can bite through a thick towel or leather gloves.
-Whatever method is used, the bat will likely open its mouth and squeak loudly when handled; don't worry.
-Take the bat outside to release it, preferable after sunset.
-Tilt the container away from you and allow the bat to climb onto a tree branch, windowsill, or other surface at least 4 feet above the ground.

-The new text | Fortunately, a single bat can usually be dealt with quite easily.
-Stay calm and do not chase the bat.
-Keep pets and children away from the bat.
-It will NOT attack you or become tangled in your hair, although it may flutter by close to you.
-The best action is to open a window or door in the room containing the bat, close off the rest of the house, and block the space under the door with towels.
-Turn off of dim the lights as bright lights disorient bats.
-A flying bat will usually circle the room several times until it locates the open window and flies out.
-If it is nighttime, it is usually only a matter of a few minutes before the bat leaves the house.
-If it is daytime, the bat should leave within an hour after dark, as long as the weather conditions are appropriate (above 50 degrees F, no rain or high winds).

-If a bat has landed, it can be assisted out of a house in several ways.
-For a bat on a curtain or wall, place a jar, coffee can, or small box over the bat, carefully working the bat into the container, and then slip the lid on or cover the box quickly with a piece of cardboard.
-A bat on the floor can be covered with a towel, picked up within the towel, and then released outdoors.
 Another method is to put on thick work gloves and simply pick up the bat and release it outdoors.
 Do not use thin gloves and never pick up a bat with bare hands.
 No species of bat that occurs in Massachusetts can bite through a thick towel or leather gloves.
 Whatever method is used, the bat will likely open its mouth and squeak loudly when handled; don't worry.
 Take the bat outside to release it, preferable after sunset.
 Tilt the container away from you and allow the bat to climb onto a tree branch, windowsill, or other surface at least 4 feet above the ground.